What is erythritol?

 Erythritol can have a mouth-cooling feel when eaten in concentrated forms, but in many baked goods, it is diluted enough for this effect to be unnoticeable.
 I like to combine erythritol and stevia in my baked goods as I find that they enhance each other’s sweetness and I don’t notice any cooling sensation or unpleasant aftertastes.

-Erythritol is sold under the brand names ZSweet and Wholesome Sweeteners Organic Zero, among others.
+Erythritol is sold under the brand names, Swerve, ZSweet and Wholesome Sweeteners Organic Zero, among others.
 It can be found at some grocery stores, including Whole Foods, but is much less expensive when purchased online.

 How can I sub in sugar for one of your recipes?